mebigfatguy/yank/README.md

     &lt;/yank&gt;
 </pre>

 and it will pull new artifacts as needed.
-You can list as many servers as desired each in it's own element.
+You can list as many servers as desired each in its own element.

 There are a few optional attributes to the yank task that you can add as follows